 - USB charging cable

-3. Microsoft Surface Headphones:
+3. Microsoft Surface

-There are a lot of debates about how attractive the Microsoft Surface headphones design.
+There are a lot of debates about how attractive the Microsoft Surface design is.
 But in my opinion, it’s obviously true that surface design is very smart.
 Microsoft has been designing Surface for three years by a large designer and engineer team.
 So, I think undoubtedly Surface design is very nice.
 Although Microsoft has no previous experience in Headphones.
 And the surface is their first impression in headphone criteria, I say the surface is not impressive but ultimately a nice product.

 You can use Microsoft’s assistant “Cortana” to control music playbacks, such as forward and backward by voice.
 Even You can ask to navigate by a certain artist or track by Voice Command.